Top 7 Virtual Reality Companies to Keep an Eye On

 Google created a set of coding protocols known as Daydream.
 The most interesting thing about Daydream is the fact that there’s little barrier of entry.
 Larger headsets enhance the experience.
 As do secondary input devices.
 But the only thing really needed to use Google’s VR is a smartphone running Android 7.1 or later.

 This is what makes Google one of the top virtual reality companies.
 They’ve managed to bring a normally expensive experience to devices that might cost less than $100.
 It’s by no means cutting edge in terms of immersion.
 But when one looks at overall reach the importance is clear.
-And Google almost certainly can continue the trend in 2018.
+And Google almost certainly can continue the trend.

 HTC sits rather high in this list.
 And one might imagine the reason simply comes down to an established platform.
 To be sure, the HTC Vive is among the most powerful VR platforms.
 But there’s something far more interesting about the company.

 HTC is heavily tied to Valve.
 And with that they’re now working with the single largest PC gaming distribution platforms.
 This creates a pairing of the top PC gaming platform and top VR system.
-It’s easy to see why this puts HTC among top virtual reality companies to watch in 2018.
+It’s easy to see why this puts HTC among top virtual reality companies to watch this year.

 Sony doesn’t have the most powerful hardware for their VR setup.
 But what they do have is resources and drive to push limits.
 The gaming industry up until very recently had strong evidence that console upgrades didn’t work.